-October 2022 is Cybersecurity Awareness Month, and Penn Manor is proud to participate in the Cybersecurity and Infrastructure Security Agency’s (CISA) campaign to increase awareness of cybersecurity threats.
+Every October is Cybersecurity Awareness Month, and Penn Manor is proud to participate in the Cybersecurity and Infrastructure Security Agency’s (CISA) campaign to increase awareness of cybersecurity threats.
 Together, we can greatly improve our security online, at work and at home.

-Throughout the month of October, we’ll focus each week on one fundamental cybersecurity concept that everyone can adopt.
 We invite you to join us in taking these four steps to protect our community from cyber crime.

 1. Enable Multi-factor Authentication